time_to_delivery hour day distance item_01 item_02 item_03 item_04 item_27

 Each chapter ends with an R lab, in which examples are developed.

-An electronic version of this book is available for free from https://www.statlearning.com/
+An electronic version of this book is available from https://www.statlearning.com/